yousifdahabra/aegis-ai/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

 >  Aegis AI empowers users to take control of their online safety with personalized, interactive tests that adapt to their responses.
-Featuring real-time voice interactions, it identifies vulnerabilities and teaches effective security practices, helping users protect themselves from cyber risks.
+Featuring voice interactions, it identifies vulnerabilities and teaches effective security practices, helping users protect themselves from cyber risks.

 ## User Stories
 ### User